czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 Job security laws reduce efficiency and flexibility

-------------OCCUPATIONAL LICENSING---------------
+## OCCUPATIONAL LICENSING

-LESSON: although rationale for requiring licenses was to root out unqualified people, the public has rarely demanded it common for licesing to exempt alread existing businesses / conflict of interest
+**LESSON**: although rationale for requiring licenses was to root out unqualified people, the public has rarely demanded it common for licesing to exempt alread existing businesses / conflict of interest

--------------------INVESTMENT-----------------
+## INVESTMENT

 - specializing in a useless field, the lower pay means a waste of scarce resources
 - life experience sometimes is better then classroom education

-LESSON: 3rd world country, more people get useless degrees, gov has to hire them to prevent political unrest, increases red tape, makes it harder for qualified people to create & progress
+**LESSON**: 3rd world country, more people get useless degrees, gov has to hire them to prevent political unrest, increases red tape, makes it harder for qualified people to create & progress

 big sums of money owned by institutions are a reflection of small sums of many individuals

-LESSON: lack of financial institutions to allocate capital in poor countries restrict entrepreneurial ability
+**LESSON**: lack of financial institutions to allocate capital in poor countries restrict entrepreneurial ability

-LESSON: payday loans; short term loans to low income people.
+**LESSON**: payday loans; short term loans to low income people.
 They are not 1 year loans

-FALLACY: annual rate of interest on these loans are astronomical
+**FALLACY**: annual rate of interest on these loans are astronomical
 REFULATION: those loans aren't given out for a whole year! ex.
 Salmon costs 10k a year (not going to be buying salmon everyday)....

 interest- cost includes the risk involved in sending out the loan.